-This simple cornbread recipe combines ingredients you probably already have lying around, and comes out with a crackly top.
+This moist cornbread recipe combines ingredients you probably already have lying around, and comes out with a crackly top.
 It’s lightly sweetened, but you can reduce the sugar if you like, or mix in some corn kernels or jalapeños to change it up.
 Try it in cornbread stuffing or next to a big bowl of turkey chili.

-Game plan: This cornbread can also be made as muffins.
+Game plan: This cornbread recipe can also be made as muffins.
 Coat a 12-well muffin pan with butter and divide the batter among the wells.
 Bake until a toothpick inserted into the centers comes out clean, about 12 minutes.

-1 1/2 cups finely ground yellow cornmeal
+- 1 1/2 cups finely ground yellow cornmeal

-1/2 cup all-purpose flour
+- 1/2 cup all-purpose flour

-1/4 cup granulated sugar
+- 1/4 cup granulated sugar

-- 1 1/2 teaspoonsbaking powder
+- 1 1/2 teaspoons baking powder

-1 teaspoon fine salt
+- 1 teaspoon fine salt

-1 1/2 cups whole milk
+- 1 1/2 cups whole milk

-2 large eggs
+- 2 large eggs

-6 tablespoons unsalted butter (3/4 stick), melted, plus more for coating the baking dish
+- 6 tablespoons unsalted butter (3/4 stick), melted, plus more for coating the baking dish

 - 1Heat the oven to 425°F and arrange a rack in the middle.
 Coat an 8-by-8-inch baking dish with butter; set aside.